The Best Paris Photoshoot Locations for first-timers

 Les Jardins des Tuileries

 Touching le Louvre is Les Jardins des Tuileries.
-Les Tuileries is a public park which was originally the gardens of the French monarchs who lived in the Tuileries Palace.
+The Tuileries is a public park which was originally the gardens of the French monarchs who lived in the Tuileries Palace.
 Les Tuileries has many photogenic possibilities, my favourite is the classic view of the two rows of trees leading into a vanishing point that brings the eye to the Palais du Louvre in the background.

 A recce is a good idea if you wish to shoot here as there’s so many different backgrounds with different vantage points including some spots with the Eiffel Tower in the far off distance.